upadhyaytanmay07/cpp_logicbased_programs/README.md

 8. END
 Terminate the program after executing the selected case.

+# Program 6:

-Program 6: to display days of the week using switch case
+Objective : to display days of the week using switch case

 1. START Begin the execution of the program.